-However, with the largest summer classes (reflective of citywide headcount) in the country, New York continues to bring in huge numbers of summer associates from all over the country each year.
+With the largest summer classes (reflective of citywide headcount) in the country, New York continues to bring in huge numbers of summer associates from all over the country each year.
 New York is second only to DC in terms of where Georgetown students spend their summers and go after graduation and if you take away the public sector numbers, the private sector placements of those two cities are very close.
-While most students don't expect that students will come to the firm with skills in a particular area, students with backgrounds in finance, life sciences or technology may be particularly well-received.
+While most students don’t expect that students will come to the firm with skills in a particular area, students with backgrounds in finance, life sciences, or technology may be particularly well-received.

 New York firms seek students who are hungry and entrepreneurial and who will not just sit around and wait for work to come and find them.
 They expect young attorneys to show initiative and work hard and to be willing and able to service their clients whenever needed.
 New York may be one of the most challenging cities in which to be a young lawyer, but it is also one of the most rewarding because of the training and platform to which you are exposed.

 New York is not only home to firms with headquarters in the city, but is often the main domestic office for UK-based firms and is often one of the larger offices for non-New York based firms.
 Three things to consider when looking at a New York firm (or really any firm) are: 1) its client base; 2) its business origination; and 3) where business decisions are made.